Online Colleges in Montana

-At Montana State University – Northern, students can choose from six fully online bachelor’s degrees in fields such as nursing, business administration and criminal justice.
+At Montana State University – Northern, students can choose from 8 fully online undergraduate degrees in fields such as nursing, business administration and criminal justice.

 For those interested in earning an Associate’s Degree online, Great Falls College may be a good fit.
 They have online degree programs available in the accounting, healthcare, and technology fields.